 ICS2 is a large-scale EU information system supporting the following processes:

 Customs action at the external border plays an essential role in protecting citizens and the internal market against safety and security threats.
-Advance cargo information and risk analysis will enable early identification of threats and help customs to intervene at the most appropriate place in supply chain.
+Advance cargo information and risk analysis will enable early identification of threats and help Customs to intervene at the most appropriate place in supply chain.

-For customs purposes, security and safety risks cover a range of issues including explosives in air cargo, narcotics, precursors, dangerous fake medicines, dangerous toys or electronics, contaminated foods, weapons, and all types of organised smuggling.
+For Customs purposes, security and safety risks cover a range of issues including explosives in air cargo, narcotics, precursors, dangerous fake medicines, dangerous toys or electronics, contaminated foods, weapons, and all types of organised smuggling.

 New threats like postal delivery of lethal synthetic opiates are now emerging.
 Organised groups use entry point shipping and arrange their supply chains to evade detection, innovating on a continuous basis.

-At the same time, the volume of consignments supervised by customs is multiplying due to changes in the global trade business models generated by e-commerce.
+At the same time, the volume of consignments supervised by Customs is multiplying due to changes in the global trade business models generated by e-commerce.
 New advance data for goods in postal consignments will offer new opportunities as well as challenges.

-ICS2 is not an import system and it is not used to process the customs declarations for release into free circulation.
+ICS2 is not an import system and it is not used to process the Customs declarations for release into free circulation.

 Entry of the goods into the EU is a 5-step process, consisting of: